poser55/linked-db-rows/README.md

 How to run the tests:
 ---------------------
+The basic tests run (without configuration) for h2 (they run directly via `mvn clean install`).
-It expects a local postgresql database with the name "demo" that is initialized with the *.sql files.
+For the complete test set, it expects a local postgresql database with the name "demo" that is initialized with the *.sql files.
 It also expects a "sakila" database that contains the Sakila database tables and content: https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila
 Test support for alternative databases is available via the `ACTIVE_DB` environment variable (default: postgres).